Diane-Louise Jordan

 Diane Johnson (born 28 June 1960), better known by her stage name Diane-Louise Jordan, is a British television presenter.
 She was the first black presenter of the children's television programme Blue Peter, being involved in the programme from 25 January 1990 until 26 February 1996.
 While on Blue Peter, her co-presenters were Yvette Fielding, John Leslie, Anthea Turner, Tim Vincent, Stuart Miles and Katy Hill.

 Life and career

 Born in 1960, Jordan grew up in Hatfield, Hertfordshire.
 Her parents came over to England from Jamaica in the 1950s and were part of the Windrush generation.
-She studied theatre arts at Rose Bruford College, and worked as a stage actress after graduating.
+She attended Hatfield Comprehensive school, before studying theatre arts at Rose Bruford College, and worked as a stage actress after graduating.
 She appeared on children's series Corners, when she was spotted by Blue Peter editor Lewis Bronze.
 She became the programme's first black presenter and turned down a role in soap opera Coronation Street for the job.
 In 1988 she played the chemist shop assistant in the Mike Leigh film High Hopes.
 She later played the part of Kate Winterton in Coronation Street in September 1989.